rptaylor/kapel/chart/README.md

     * `SITE_NAME`: The name of the site being reported.
     * `SUBMIT_HOST`: Uniquely identifying name for the cluster.
     * `VO_NAME`: VO of jobs.
+    * `PROMETHEUS_SERVER`: Internal DNS name for the cluster's Prometheus instance
     * `BENCHMARK_VALUE`: The value to use for normalizing by CPU performance.
 Required for APEL accounting.
   * `.prometheus_auth`: If your Prometheus instance is configured to require [Authentication](https://prometheus.io/docs/prometheus/latest/configuration/https/) from within the cluster, specify a Secret containing a value for the authentication header.